isocroft/Radixx/README.md

 ## Features

 - Finite Undo/Redo (cos we have got to have trade-offs - Performance suffers if you have infinite undo/redo as application state grows bigger)
-- Use of Mixins for ReactJS (even though most people think mixins are dead and composition should be the only thins used)
+- Use of Mixins for ReactJS and VueJS (even though most people think _mixins_ are dead and composition should be the only thing in used, i think mixins still have a place)
 - Can replace the store callback (similar to **replaceReducer()** in _Redux_)
-- An extended Loose Coupling between Radixx Dispatcher and Controllers/Controller Views.
+- An extended Loose Coupling between Radixx Dispatcher and Controllers/Components.
 - Configure the order in which the <q>dispacth</q> triggers the store callbacks.
 - A transparent way in separating mutation and asynchronousity in application state.
 - No need to **<q>emit</q>** change events from within a store registration callback.